 Sadly, though, as the saying goes, you can’t have your cake and eat it, too.
-In the case of the EVGA RTX 3070 FTW3 Ultra, you actually can have your cake and eat it, too, but you’d have to pay handsomely for it.
-At $610, this card is way above the $500 MSRP and the boost in in-game performance that it offers is largely negligible, so it will hardly justify such a steep price increase for the average gamer.
+In the case of the EVGA RTX 3070 FTW3 Ultra, you can, but you’ll have to pay handsomely for it.
+At $610, this card is way above the $500 MSRP and the boost in in-game performance that it offers is largely negligible, so it hardly justifies such a steep price increase for the average gamer.

 Conclusion – Which RTX 3070 Should You Buy?

 So, we have gone over some of the best RTX 3070 models currently available, but the question remains: which one should you get?

 Well, obviously, the answer will depend on your budget and preferences.